 A/B split tests are helpful for uncovering the most effective posts or ads in a scientific way.
 Did you know that you can do this with organic content?

 You’re probably familiar with A/B split tests for Facebook ads.
-This process allows you to test variables like targeting, How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action., and creative in a scientific way, showing variations to random groups without overlap.
+This process allows you to test variables like targeting, The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More, and creative in a scientific way, showing variations to random groups without overlap.

 What’s great is a similar process is available for organic posts that you publish to your page.
 Actually, there are two different available ways to do this, one through Meta Business Suite and one through Creator Studio.